yvonne-byte-crypto/Verifarm-frontend/README.md

 | Agent | Cryptographic signature per verification | Accountability trail |
 | Collateral | 50% LTV limit | Reflects illiquidity risk |

+Land boundary coordinates are hashed before on-chain storage and are only accessible to program-gated MFI PDAs.
+Raw GPS data is never publicly readable.
+Farmer consent is logged on-chain during USSD registration in compliance with Kenya's Data Protection Act 2019 and Tanzania's PDPA framework.
 ---

 ## 🆚 Why Not Just Use Claude?